 Riding on a Sidewalk

-- Riding bicycles on sidewalks in the City limits is prohibited except in the following cases:
+- Riding bicycles on sidewalks within the City limits is prohibited except in the following cases:

 - In non-business districts, children under the age of 16 may ride on sidewalks on bikes with wheels smaller than 24 inches.

 - Bicycles are permitted on sidepaths officially designated as bikeways.